 We try to keep things pretty simple though, we're more interested in the story behind the stones, where they come from and how they are cut than small differences in their quality, so, a little bit about some of the stones we use.

-We source all our small diamonds up to about 2mm from the Argyle mine in the kimberly region of Australia.
+We use Harmony reclaimed diamonds from Hoover and Strong in America and newly mined diamonds from the Argyle mine in the kimberly region of Australia.
 This is a large mine producing diamonds for industry as well as jewellery.
 Although known for it's pink stones we use white argyle stones.
 From our research this is the best source of new stones we have found from both an environmental and social justice perspective.

 The red form of corundum, ruby is quite tricky to set as it is relatively fragile compared to other stones.
 Rubies are available as small round cut 1.5mm stones up to larger classic ruby shaped cuts.